berilserbest/berilserbest-DSA210-Project-MenstrualCycleAndStudyFocusCorrelation/README.md

 ## Statistical Test Used
 Since the predictor variable (menstrual period status) is categorical (binary) and the outcome variable (daily study hours) is quantitative, a mean comparison test was required.
 Normality checks (Shapiro-Wilk) and variance tests (Levene) indicated non-normal distributions.
 Therefore, the non-parametric Mann–Whitney U test was selected.

+## Hypothesis Test Result
+Daily study hours were compared between menstrual period days and non-period days using the Mann–Whitney U test, selected due to violations of normality in both groups (Shapiro–Wilk p < 0.001).
+Although variance equality was satisfied (Levene test p > 0.05), the non-normal distribution required a non-parametric mean comparison test.
+The Mann–Whitney U test (one-sided, testing whether period days reduce study hours) indicated no statistically significant difference between the two groups (U = 2888, p = 0.451).
+The effect size (rank-biserial correlation = 0.0123) was extremely small, suggesting that menstrual period status does not meaningfully influence study duration.
+Overall, the statistical results do not support the hypothesis that menstrual period days significantly reduce study focus or productivity.
+Visual analyses (boxplots and time-series plots) similarly show overlapping distributions and no substantial decline during the menstrual phase.